-The Ph.D. degree is a research degree.
+The Ph.D. degree is a research-intensive degree.
 The Department requires each degree applicant to design and execute a study that makes a unique contribution to knowledge in the field of Psychology.
 The procedures for completing the dissertation are similar to those described for the Master's thesis and are outlined below.

-After successfully passing the qualifying requirements and completing the majority of advanced program coursework, students seeking the terminal degree must select a dissertation research topic and form a dissertation committee as soon as possible.
+After successfully passing the qualifying requirements and completing the majority of advanced program coursework, students seeking the Ph.D. must select a dissertation research topic and form a dissertation committee as soon as possible.
 This step is necessary in order to register for dissertation research (PSY 830).
 STUDENTS WILL NOT BE ALLOWED TO FORM A DISSERTATION COMMITTEE UNTIL THEY HAVE RECEIVED APPROVAL OF THEIR FINAL MASTER'S THESIS FROM THE GRADUATE SCHOOL.

 In order to receive the Ph.D. degree, a student must complete at least 12 credits of dissertation research (PSY 830) as well as all the advanced program area coursework specified within their area of specialization.
 No student may receive the Ph.D. in the semester in which they are admitted to candidacy.
-Clinical students must defend their dissertation proposal by October 1 of the fall semester in which they intend to apply for internship.
+Clinical students must defend their dissertation proposal by September 15 of the fall semester in which they intend to apply for internship.
 In addition, before applying for internship students must present a letter from The Graduate School acknowledging final acceptance of the Master's Thesis.

 All students should complete and defend their dissertation research within six years after first entering the graduate program.
-Students who have not completed their dissertation by the end of the 7th year may be required to re-certify credits, at the discretion of the Department.
+Students who have not completed their dissertation by the end of the 7th year are required to complete the Application for Time to Degree Extension Form and have this approved.
+They may also be required to re-certify credits, at the discretion of the Department.
 Re-certification may require retaking the courses and/or re-satisfying the qualifying procedures requirement.
-Otherwise, credits that are older than 7 years may be decertified.